rburade21/study/java_interview_questions.md

 It is a technique which spring container follows. traditionally we have been creating objects by our own which is very tedious job. so what spring controller does is it takes this control to handle these object in its own way. this is what we call as inversion control.

 ### Whart are scopes of beans?
-By defalut scope of beans is singleton, we can change it to prototype, session, reuqeust and global by spcifying scope in bean xml or by using @Scope("prototype")
+By defalut scope of beans is singleton, we can change it to prototype, session, reuqeust and global by spcifying scope in bean xml or by using @Scope("prototype"), global
+1)	singleton	The bean instance will be only once and same instance will be returned by the IOC container.
+It is the default scope.
+2)	prototype	The bean instance will be created each time when requested.
+3)	request	The bean instance will be created per HTTP request.
+4)	session	The bean instance will be created per HTTP session.
+5)	globalsession	The bean instance will be created per HTTP global session.
+It can be used in portlet context only.

 ### What is work flow of spring MVC?

 Whenever clients make request with perticuar path it goes to dispature survlet so whenever any request comes dispacture servlet is resopnsible to process that request further thats why we call it as fron- controller. so what it does is passes to respective controller and their method. when data and view name recived by the controller method it passes that data and view name to the view resolver. so view resolver populates data into view and return path to view after appending and prefixing paths and extensions and that view then served to the client by dispature servlet.

+### What is the front controller class of Spring MVC?
+Dispature Servlet is called as front controller which is responsible to handel all client requests

+### What does @Controller annotation?
+This annotation is used to mark it as controller class

+### What does @RequestMapping annotation?
+It is used to map the url with controller method

 ### What is webservice and why we need web services?
 Webservices is way to interact with homogenious or hetrogenious systems be it deffirent applications or any home automation sytem part.